GoogleCloudPlatform/flink-on-k8s-operator/docs/user_guide.md

   Follow the [Helm Chart Installation Guide](../helm-chart/flink-operator/README.md) to install the operator through Helm Chart.

+Note, for kubernetes cluster with private cluster domain, you should add a CLUSTER\_DOMAIN environment to the operator deployment.

 ## Verify the deployment

 After deploying the operator, you can verify CRD `flinkclusters.flinkoperator.k8s.io`